techouse/alfred_workflow/README.md

 Fore more info please refer to [the Apple Code Signing guide](https://developer.apple.com/support/code-signing/) as well as to [this exhaustive StackOverflow answer](https://stackoverflow.com/questions/64652704/how-to-notarize-an-macos-command-line-tool-created-outside-of-xcode#answer-64733472).

-## :seedling: A couple of my Alfred Workflows built using this library
+## 🌱 A couple of my Alfred Workflows built using this library

 - [alfred-flutter-docs](https://github.com/techouse/alfred-flutter-docs)
 - [alfred-dart-docs](https://github.com/techouse/alfred-dart-docs)